gillius/jalleg/README.md

 ### How you can help

-The main thing I need help with is pre-built Linux "portable" (i.e. static linked) versions of Allegro to include in the auto-loader.
-It also would be nice if someone can demonstrate that jalleg can work on Android as I suspect it should.
+* If you know how to build a static-link liballegro_monolith on Linux, I can make an "rt" for it.

-I also currently do not know how to bind to varargs methods when using the "Direct Method Optimization" mode of JNA.
-A few methods like al_draw_textf are not available.
-However, Java has String.format you can use to do a printf-style formatting and pass into al_draw_text and similar methods.
+* It would be nice if someone can demonstrate that jalleg can work on Android as I suspect it should.

 ### Binding Status